greim/hoxy/plugins/readme.markdown

 * `responseInfo.headers` - header dictionary.
 * `responseInfo.status` - status code integer.
-* `responseInfo.body` - An array of node's `Buffer` objects containing binary data.
+* `responseInfo.body` - An array of buffers objects containing binary data.
 For string manipulation against the body, it's recommended to use `api.getResponseBody()` and `api.setResponseBody(string)`.
 * `responseInfo.throttle` - Integer number of milliseconds to wait between writing each binary buffer in the body array back to the client.

 ### api.setRequestInfo(newInfo)

 If the plugin is executing in the response phase, calling this method has no effect.
 (There are exceptions, see note about cumulative effects below.)
 Otherwise, it deletes the existing info hoxy will use to make the request to the server, and replaces it by the given dictionary object.
-The values *must* correspond to the ones listed in the section above for `api.getRequestInfo()`.
+These properties *must* correspond to the ones listed in the section above for `api.getRequestInfo()`.

 ### api.setResponseInfo(newInfo)

 If the plugin is executing in the request phase, calling this method will prevent hoxy from making a request to the server.
 Otherwise, it will delete the response info received from the server.
-In either case, the given dictionary object's values *must* correspond to the ones listed in the section above for `api.getResponseInfo()`, and will be used to return a response to the client.
+In either case, this info and will be used to return a response to the client.
+These properties *must* correspond to the ones listed in the section above for `api.getResponseInfo()`.

 ### api.notify()